mukulmajmudar/modelle/README.md

-Simple REST model library in JavaScript.
+Model and controller library in JavaScript.